This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Are you looking for the perfect home to start a family?
 Is your business growing and needs a new commercial premises?
 Are you an investor looking to add a property to your portfolio?

-No matter what your reason is for purchasing a property, you likely need to secure a funding solution.
-A mortgage is a type of loan tailored for property purchases.
-When looking to buy a property, there are different mortgage options depending on the property type.
+No matter what your reason is for purchasing a property, you likely may need to secure a funding solution.
+A mortgage is a type of loan tailored for to property purchases.
+When looking to buy a property, there are different mortgage options, depending on the property type.

 A residential mortgage is for purchasing a property that you will live in.
-A commercial mortgage is for purchasing a property for business activities (so it is also sometimes referred to as a business mortgage).
-Both mortgages relate to properties, but differ in many significant ways.
+A commercial mortgage is for purchasing a property for a business activities will operate from.
+A buy to let mortgages is for buying a property you will rent to tenants to live in.
+Both All of these mortgages relate to properties, but differ in many significant ways.

-In this guide, we highlight the difference between commercial and residential mortgages.
+In this guide, we highlight the difference between buy to let, commercial and residential mortgages.

 Eligibility